thadeu/gokku-gh-action/README.md

 3. Action connects to Gokku server via SSH
 4. `gokku.yml` is updated with the new image reference
 5. Gokku deploys the application using the new image

+### Multiple Microservices Flow
+1. GitHub Actions triggers on push
+2. Matrix strategy creates parallel jobs for each app
+3. Each job deploys its respective app independently
+4. All apps are deployed in parallel for faster execution
+5. If one app fails, others continue deploying

 ## Requirements